Rabbinical College Bobover Yeshiva Bnei Zion ROI Analysis

 ROI Analysis

-The Rabbinical College Bobover Yeshiva Bnei Zion has an in-state tuition of $10,000.
+The Rabbinical College Bobover Yeshiva Bnei Zion has a high graduation rate of 93.3% and a strong retention rate of 97.6%.
+The in-state tuition is $10,000.
 One year after graduation, the median earnings are $10,771.
 Ten years after graduation, the median earnings are $20,707.
-The median debt for graduates is $0.
+The median debt for students is $0, and no students receive financial aid.

-The college's data indicates that graduates have a positive return on investment within one year of graduation, as the median earnings exceed the tuition cost.
-The five-year median earnings are $0, but the ten-year median earnings are more than double the tuition cost.
+The college's data indicates a positive return on investment within the first year after graduation, with earnings exceeding tuition costs.
+The five-year earnings data is unavailable.
+However, the ten-year earnings are more than double the initial tuition cost.

 Generated from College Scorecard & IPEDS data